rarezhang/data_structures_and_algorithms_in_python/README.md

 # shortest path tree
 P 691
-- all shortest paths form a rooted tree
+- all shortest paths can form a rooted tree

+# minimum spanning trees
+P 692
+- in an undirected and weighted graph G
+- spanning tree: a tree that contains every vertex of a connected graph G
+- minimum spanning trees: finding tree T that contains all the vertices in G and minimizes the sum: w(T) = sum(w(u, v)) --> smallest total weight
+- greedy method to find minimum spanning tree: choosing objects to join a growing collection by iteratively picking an object that minimizes the cost function